DefGuard/docs/user-snat-bindings.md

 All the endpoints require authentication (with session cookies or [API tokens](integrations/api-tokens.md#generating-api-token)) and Admin role permissions.

-The details are available in the [Swagger docs](integrations/api-tokens.md#rest-api-documentation) provided by each defguard instance.
+The details are available in the [Swagger docs](integrations/api-tokens.md#rest-api-documentation) provided by each Defguard instance.

 Each modification to configured bindings triggers an update to be sent to relevant VPN gateways assigned to a given location.